 After a series of critical errors and an unsuccessful attempt to launch my product, I decided to return to a computer-based vision idea, this time deciding to focus on facial recognition software.

 Another false start

-Mostly, I was looking at the statistics and analysing the figures and percentages for comparison however, this was in fact my fatal error and the reason why a very promising project had to be put up for sale, but more about that later.
+Mostly, I was looking at the statistics and analyzing the figures and percentages for comparison, however, this was, in fact, my fatal error and the reason why a very promising project had to be put up for sale, but more about that later.